KeyserSozeQubes/qubes-doc/user/downloading-installing-upgrading/installation-guide.rst

 Let’s briefly go over the options:

-- **Templates Configuration:** Here you can decide which :doc:`templates </user/templates/templates>` you want to have installed, and which will be the default template.
+- **Templates Configuration:** These are the :doc:`templates </user/templates/templates>` that are :doc:`provided and supported by Qubes OS </user/templates/templates#official>`, and exist in the installation ISO.
+These templates can be installed now, without internet connection.
+Any of these templates may be :doc:`manually downloaded and installed </user/templates/templates#installing> later.

 - **Create default system qubes:** These are the core components of the system, required for things like internet access.
 You can opt to have some created as :term:`disposables <disposable>`.